matt-komm/stpol/README.md

 ##Workflow for creating histograms for unfolding
 1. QCD estimation
-Located in $STPOL_DIR/qcd_estimation, must be run as $STPOL_DIR/theta/utils2/theta-auto.py get_qcd_yield.py
+Located in $STPOL_DIR/qcd_estimation, must be run as > $STPOL_DIR/theta/utils2/theta-auto.py get_qcd_yield.py

 Produces QCD fit by taking QCD shape from anti-isolated data and other processes from MC.
-Specific cuts are defined in FitConfig.py with on-the-fly modifications for different cut regions
+Specific cuts are defined in FitConfig.py with on-the-fly modifications for different cut regions.

 Fit is done on 3 components: QCD, W+Jets and all other MC, on the MTW variable for muons and MET for electrons.

 Fit results are saved in the directory "fitted" for all possible MTW/MET cut values.

 Separate files are created for scale factors to apply to template taken from anti-isolated region whether or not anti-isolated MC is subtracted from the templated.

 The fit itself uses the template with MC subtraction.

 Fit plots are produced in the 'fit_plots' directory while the fitted distributions are saved 'fits' and templates in 'templates'

 Command line parameters: